 The best lighting, I find, is any type of filtered light.
 Whether it be from a window with curtains or a diffuser on a studio lamp.

-The skin smoothing editing process can mess up the details in the tattoos.
+When you add the filter or process to remove imperfections in the skin, you may cause details in the tattoo to vanish or become distorted.
 You’ll likely have to be working with layers and masks so apply the smoothing selectively.

 When playing with color, pay close attention to the tones.
-Similar to product photography, you want the colors to be accurate representations.
+Similar to product photography, you want the colors to be accurate representations of reality.

 What Camera and Lens Should You Use for Tattoo Photography